introducing our missionaries...

 The summer after graduating from high school, Tony worked as a Bible camp counsellor in southern Manitoba.
 He met some Bible college students there who inspired his desire for Bible training.
 It was also at that camp that Tony met Janet Klassen.

-Janet was raised near Morden (MB) on a family-operated strawberry/market garden farm.
+Janet was raised near Morden, Manitoba, on a family-operated strawberry/market garden farm.
 Hers was a Christian home but, despite biblical teaching, Janet began narrowly thinking of herself as a “good person.”
 At age 12, though, at an evangelistic meeting, she realized that she could never be “good enough” for heaven.
-Later that evening she asked for forgiveness for her sins.
+Later that evening she asked Jesus for forgiveness for her sins.

 Janet’s grandmother had a strong interest in world missions and a special love for Native people — often inviting those who were traveling through in for coffee or a meal.
 But it was at Nipawin Bible Institute that Janet was personally challenged to become a missionary.